taanu-dhankhar/Sql_project-/README.md

 # SQL Project - Music Store Analysis

 ## Description
 This project involves analyzing data from an online music store to understand its business growth and trends.
-It is designed for beginners to help them learn how to work with a music playlist database using SQL.
-The project includes answering simple questions to gain insights into the store's performance.

 ## Features
 - Analyze music playlist data.